-The Dean of Students Office or BCC will conduct an Administrative BCC Review for Involuntary Leave if, after case review, it is determined that a Student does pose a direct threat to others or the community.
+The Dean of Students Office or will conduct an Administrative BCC Review for Involuntary Leave if, after case review, it is determined that a Student does pose a direct threat to others or the community.
 A direct threat is determined using a preponderance of evidence standard, or more likely than not.
 An Administrative BCC Review for Involuntary Leave is an administrative hearing.
-In an administrative hearing, medical and administrative evidence (e.g. BCC assessment) will be reviewed and a final determination will be made to the Vice President for Student Development (or designee).
-If the medical evaluation and/or administrative assessment support the need for an involuntary leave, the BCC Chair or designee will render a written decision within two business days, barring exigent circumstances, stating the rationale for the determination.
+In an administrative hearing, medical and administrative evidence (e.g. BCC assessment) will be reviewed and a recommendation will be made to the Vice President for Student Development (or designee).
+If the medical evaluation and/or administrative assessment support the need for an involuntary leave, the Vice President or designee will render a decision.
 At any time, the Student may elect to apply for a voluntary leave of absence (See Section 5.2.4 above).
-The decision will be delivered to the Student directly, using

-University email, and/or by certified mail.
-If the determination is made that a leave is warranted, the notification will include information regarding a framework with conditions for leave, duration of leave, and conditions for reenrollment.
+If the determination is made that a leave is warranted, notification will include information regarding a framework with conditions for leave, duration of leave, and conditions for re-enrollment.
 If other actions are pending, including but not limited to violations of community standards or academic policies, appropriate University officials will be notified immediately.